 GRADING PERIOD: U.S.D. #237 has a policy of four 9-week grading periods.

-GRADE BOOKS: A grade book will be on each teacher’s computer utilizing the Edustar format.
+GRADE BOOKS: A grade book will be on each teacher’s computer utilizing the Edu-star format.
 A hard copy or a disk is to be turned in to the principal at check out time at the end of the year.
 It should be kept in such a way that, if necessary, it could be used to back up any decision of the teacher or administration concerning grades or attendance.
 Teachers are asked to be very careful in keeping the grade book.
 Be sure to enter a proper notation when a student is absent from class.

 DEFICIENCY REPORTS: Deficiency reports will be sent to the parents at the end of the 4th week of the 9-week grading period, or any time frame where the grade his slipped significantly or the student is in danger of failing.
 The reports are issued for those students doing below their capacity or failing work.
 Deficiency reports are to be turned in to the office by Monday evening of the 4th week to allow ample time for processing and mailing.
 Deficiency reports must be sent for those students failing on a current or cumulative basis.
 We should not have a student fail for a 9-week grading period without having sent home a deficiency report.
 An after school program may be used to assist students in raising grades.